kedro-org/kedro-viz/README.md

 Options:
   --include-hooks    A flag to include all registered hooks in your Kedro
                      Project
-  --include-preview  Enable/disable preview for all the datasets.
-  -h, --help         Show this message and exit.
+  --include-preview  A flag to include preview for all the datasets -h, --help         Show this message and exit.
 ```